danielpennick/kagi-docs/docs/kagi/getting-started/setting-default.md

 You can configure your web browser manually to use Kagi as its default search engine.

-If you are interested in using Kagi in private (incognito) browser windows, be sure to check our section on [private session tokens​](#private_session).
+If you are interested in using Kagi in private (incognito) browser aaa, be sure to check our section on [private session tokens​](#private_session).

 <a name="custom_use"></a>